Erbo Graf von Kageneck: Early life and career

 Kageneck was born on 2 April 1918 in Bonn, at the time in the Rhine Province of the German Empire.
 He was the fourth of six children of Generalmajor Karl von Kageneck and Baroness Maria von Schorlemer (1888-1959), daughter of Clemens Freiherr von Schorlemer-Lieser, an Imperial Secretary of Agriculture.
-His oldest brother was Clemens-Heinrich Graf von Kageneck (1913–2005), a captain in the army, and August von Kageneck (1922–2004), a lieutenant in the army, later a journalist and writer.
+His oldest brother was Clemens-Heinrich Graf von Kageneck (1913–2005), a captain in the army.
+Another brother, August von Kageneck (1922–2004), served as a lieutenant and a tank commander in the army, and was later a journalist and successful writer in French.
 His first name was Arbogast in homage to a distant 10th century Kageneck knight, which was quickly summed up to Erbo.
 Following four years of schooling at the Volksschule in Lieser, Kageneck attended the Aloisiuskolleg in Bad Godesberg, a school his brothers also attended.
 In 1935, Kageneck joined the Hitler Youth.
 In early 1936, he transferred to the Friedrich-Wilhelm-Gymnasium in Trier where he graduated with his Abitur (diploma) in 1937.

 Following his graduation, Kageneck volunteered for military service in the Luftwaffe in 1937.
 Following completion of flight and fighter pilot training, (Note: Flight training in the Luftwaffe progressed through the levels A1, A2 and B1, B2, referred to as A/B flight training.
 A training included theoretical and practical training in aerobatics, navigation, long-distance flights and dead-stick landings.
 The B courses included high-altitude flights, instrument flights, night landings and training to handle the aircraft in difficult situations.) he was posted to 2.
 Staffel (2nd squadron) of Jagdgeschwader 1 (JG 1—1st Fighter Wing), a squadron of I. Gruppe (1st group) of JG 1 commanded by Major Bernhard Woldenga.